MichaelCrawley1/metallicaTourProject/README.md

 <br/>

 I also took about a month or two to learn all the git methods and uploading to git via the mac terminal.
-The source I use was mostly from the YouTuber Corey Shafer, so "shout out" to him and thank you so much Corey -  [Corey's Git Terminal Tutorials](https://www.youtube.com/results?search_query=cory+shafer+git+terminal "Corey's git terminal training")
+The source I use was mostly from the YouTuber Corey Schafer, so "shout out" to him and thank you so much Corey -  [Corey's Git Terminal Tutorials](https://www.youtube.com/results?search_query=cory+shafer+git+terminal "Corey's git terminal training")

 After my graduation I realised I needed to learn this if I had any aspirations working in coding teams in development projects.
-Sure, one can use software to do the same thing, but it is better to take the time to learn the actual code from the command line interface (CLI) so that you employment opportunities are wider and not restricted to a type of git software.
-Obviously I don't need to say GitHub is the version control I use for obvious reasons, but using git via the terminal made the uploads to GitHub a straightforward process.
+Sure, one can use software to do the same thing, but it is better to take the time to learn the actual code from the command line interface (CLI) so that your employment opportunities are wider and not restricted to a type of git software.
+I don't need to say GitHub is the version control I use for obvious reasons, but using git via the terminal made the uploads to GitHub a straightforward process.
 This was a great skill to add to my ever expanding developer tool belt.

 <br/>